heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1875.* Susan, with Foster's assistance, calibrates the weights, charges, and magnetic fields of the Holborn detector over the course of months to probe what she affectionately terms the "blob".
+*1875.* Susan, with Foster's practical assistance, calibrates the weights, charges, and magnetic fields of the Holborn detector over the course of months to probe what she affectionately terms the "blob".
+ They find it is around

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->